probstlukas/robotics-i/README.md

 ## Installation

+**Note:** *The code in this repository was mainly tested in Linux (Ubuntu).
+We also provide instructions for other OS, and it should also work on Windows and Mac but the behavior might be slightly different.*

 ### Download the Code

 1. Make sure you have git installed on your computer.
 Then, clone the repository: